Frequently Asked Questions

 Is my child a good fit for Blue Bird Day?

-Blue Bird Day’s therapeutic pre-school and kindergarten programs are intended for children ages 2-9.
+Blue Bird Day’s intensive therapeutic program is designed to feel like a day at preschool or kindergarten for children ages 2-7 years.
 We specialize in treating children who need help navigating their sensory world and engaging in meaningful peer and social interactions.
-The unique curriculum is personalized to each child and focuses on academic learning, pre-reading, numeracy, feeding and language skills.
+We do so with a unique curriculum that is personalized to each child and focuses on academic learning, pre-reading, numeracy, feeding and language skills.
+Children will experience rotations of occupational, speech, developmental, feeding, and physical therapy throughout the day.
 The goal of the program is to create a foundation for future success in school and social situations.
 Learn more about our Approach.

 What types of diagnoses do you treat?